askeluv/askeluv.github.com/source/_posts/2013-06-10-entering-the-blogosphere.markdown

 categories: [Web,Octopress]
 ---

-## Reborn on the web
 Right, I've finally managed to set up a blog again.
 Visit back in a while, and expect great things to come!

-In the meantime, have a look at these links here if you're keen on setting up your own Octopress blog:
+In the meantime, have a look at these two helpful links here if you're keen on setting up your own [Octopress blog](http://octopress.org/):

 * [Custom Domain With Octopress and Github Pages](http://robdodson.me/blog/2012/04/30/custom-domain-with-octopress-and-github-pages/)
 * [Markdown](http://support.mashery.com/docs/customizing_your_portal/Markdown_Cheat_Sheet)
-* ...and the obvious one: [Octopress.org](http://octopress.org/)